-Suppose, I went to the GMS and liked this backpack but due to some reasons, I didn't make the purchase.
-So, How do you create a remarketing list to serve an ad to all users who see this product but didn't make a purchase?
+Suppose, I went to the Google store and liked this backpack but due to some reasons, I didn’t make the purchase.
+So, How do you create a remarketing list to serve an ad to all users who see this product but didn’t make a purchase?

 1. First I will look at my shopping funnel to understand how it is structured on the website.

-2. The, I will include all the users who viewed this Google backpack page in the first filter.
+2. Then, I will include all the users who viewed this Google backpack page in the first filter.

-3. And in the second filter, I will exclude all the users who viewed the Cart page and the checkout page.
+3. And in the second filter, I will exclude all the users who added this product to the Cart and went for checkout.

-Now you can use this Remarketing list to serve an ad to all these users with some kind of incentives to bring them come back to your site and lead them to make the purchase.
+Now you can use this Remarketing list to serve an ad to all these users with some kind of incentives to bring them back to your site to make the purchase.

-This is one of the most important remarketing lists every store owners should have.
+This is one of the most important remarketing lists every store owner should use.
 Because when someone adds a product to the cart, they already decided to buy from you.
-But due to some reasons like some technical issues or price comparison or high shipping cost etc, they abandoned the purchase.
-This is a perfect audience to retarget with ads because they are very close to making a purchase relative to someone who only viewed a product.
+But due to some reasons like technical issues or high shipping cost etc, they abandoned the purchase.
+This is a perfect audience to retarget with ads because they are very close to making a purchase compared to someone who only viewed the product.